19hours/sg-statutes/Acts/Nurses and Midwives Act.md

 ### Practising certificate

-18\.—(1) A registered nurse, an enrolled nurse or a registered midwife who desires to obtain a practising certificate shall apply to the Board in such form and manner as the Board may prescribe.
+18\.—(1) A registered nurse, an enrolled nurse, a registered midwife or an Advanced Practice Nurse who desires to obtain a practising certificate shall apply to the Board in such form and manner as the Board may prescribe.

 (2) The application referred to in subsection (1) shall be accompanied by the prescribed fee.